apoclyps/my-dev-space/PULL_REQUEST_TEMPLATE.md

-Thanks for submitting your Pull Request!

-Before opening a Pull Request you should read and agreed to the Contributor Code of Conduct (see `CONTRIBUTING.md`)

-### Title

-[Issue Number]

 ### What's Changed

-A description of the issue/feature.
+A description of the issue/feature; reference the issue number (if one exists).
 The Pull Request should not include fixes for issues other than the main issue/feature request.

 ### Technical Description

+Any specific technical detail that may provide additional context to aid code review.

-You have read and agreed to the Contributor Code of Conduct (see `CONTRIBUTING.md`)
+> Before opening a Pull Request you should read and agreed to the Contributor Code of Conduct (see `CONTRIBUTING.md`\)